 If you’re on a tight deadline or only need to ship a few essential items quickly, air freight is a much faster alternative.
 Your shipment can arrive in a matter of days instead of weeks.
 However, this speed comes at a premium price.
 Air freight costs are significantly higher than ocean freight, making it a less practical option for a full household move.
 Many people use it for high-priority boxes while the rest of their belongings travel by sea.

-Full Container vs. Less Than Container Load
+Full Container Load (FCL) vs. Less Than Container Load (LCL)

 If you choose ocean freight, you’ll need to decide between a Full Container Load (FCL) or a Less Than Container Load (LCL).
 International movers use large 20-foot or 40-foot commercial containers for these shipments.
 With FCL, you reserve an entire container just for your belongings.
 This is a great option for larger moves, like a three- or four-bedroom house, as it’s often quicker and your items are handled less.